Doctrine of equivalents: History

-Until the 1960s, an act could be considered infringing either if it fell within the literal wording of the claim (“textual infringement”), or was something that the courts considered to be a "mechanical equivalent".
+Until the 1960s, an act could be considered infringing if it either fell within the literal wording of the claim (“textual infringement”) or was something that the courts considered to be a "mechanical equivalent."
 That wording was found to cause problems in some cases, and gradually the courts built up a complex body of case law whereby an act that was not a textual infringement could nevertheless be caught if the alleged infringer had taken what the courts came to call the "pith and marrow" of the invention.

 In 1963, Van der Lely v Bamfords was decided by the House of Lords.
 Their Lordships took the view that if the patentees had deliberately framed their claim in such way as to exclude the alleged infringing act, then they should be held to the wording they had chosen.
-The "pith and marrow" doctrine should not be applied so as to extend the scope of a carefully worded claim, and should in the future apply only to cases of "colourable evasion of patent claims".
+The "pith and marrow" doctrine should not be applied so as to extend the scope of a carefully-worded claim and should in the future apply only to cases of "colourable evasion of patent claims."

-This much stricter approach to claim construction became open to review after 1977 when the UK joined the European Patent Convention (EPC).
+The much stricter approach to claim construction became open to review after 1977, when the UK joined the European Patent Convention (EPC).
 Under the Protocol on the Interpretation of Article 69, the Convention required the UK courts to maintain a balance between interpreting patent claims with strict literalism (the description and drawings being used only to resolve ambiguity) and regarding the claims as a mere guideline.

 In Catnic Components Ltd v Hill & Smith Ltd (1982) the House of Lords swept away all of the earlier case law on "mechanical equivalents” and "pith and marrow", and held that a patent specification should be given a “purposive construction” rather than a purely literal one.
 The question to be asked should be whether a skilled person reading the patent would understand that strict compliance with a word or phrase within the claim was intended by the patentee to be an essential requirement, even if it could have no material effect upon the way the invention worked.

 The specific questions used by the courts to achieve the required “purposive construction” settled into stable form with Improver v Remington (1990) and the House of Lords decision in Kirin-Amgen (2004).
 These so-called Improver (or Protocol) questions became a widely used three-step test for determining non-literal patent infringement.